 In February, 2009 Tom founded the College of Complexes in Dallas, TX, a local Weekly Free Speech Forum.
 Its website is

-Tom also served on the Dallas Board of the American Civil Liberties Union.
+Tom also serves on the Dallas Board of the American Civil Liberties Union.
 (ACLU), and is active in Democratic politics in Dallas County.